 Update Project Properties

-Open the directory where the Project Repository was cloned in Section 4.9: Setup demo code tree & datasets of Deployment Guide - Part-2 of Project 1.
+Open the directory where the Project Repository was cloned in Section 4.9: Setup solution code tree & datasets of Deployment Guide –- Part-2 of Project 1.

 Open the directory AmazonImmersion containing the project code.

 Open the ProjectConf.properties file (inside the AmazonImmersion directory) that contains all the project settings in the form of key value pairs.